List of Foods To Avoid With Fibromyalgia & What To Eat

 4. Use a digital tracker

-A tracker, like Human Health, designed for chronic conditions, can help you track symptoms and lifestyle factors, without needing to rely on memory.
+A tracker, like the Human Health app, designed for chronic conditions, can help you track symptoms and lifestyle factors, without needing to rely on memory.
 By logging flare-ups, noting changes in activity, or recording adjustments in routine, you’ll have a timeline that’s easy to review with your provider.
 Over time, this can reveal connections that might otherwise be missed.

 By taking small, consistent steps, you turn meals from a source of uncertainty into an opportunity for insight.

-Track progress, symptoms, and more inside Human’s app
+Track progress, symptoms, and more inside the Human Health app

 Diet will not cure fibromyalgia, but what you eat can influence how symptoms show up each day.
 By identifying which foods worsen pain or fatigue and which feel more supportive, you can create a routine that helps you feel more in control.